 The history of the supposed origins of this recipe is known, but I'll summarize it briefly.
 His invention would be attributable to the wife of a disgraced Palermo silversmith: the couple lived in The Silver Road and the woman, not to make it clear that they were in financial difficulties, instead of the “styrted rabbit” (recipe you make with oregano and vinegar) prepared the cheese.
 Less expensive, equally good and with an extraordinary scent.
 None, through the streets of Palermo, could have imagined that the dish that smelled so much was just humble cheese and not the most expensive rabbit.

 At this point I just have to advise you to take a look at all my SICILIAN RECIPES and wish you good day.

 400 grams of medium-aged caciocavallo or ripe ragus provola

 two tablespoons of extra virgin olive oil

 oregano, to taste

 the tip of a teaspoon of sugar

 Preparing the silver cheese is very simple.
 Slice the caciocavallo or provola ragla into regular slices about one centimeter thick (and no more than 1,5 cm).

-Put in a large frying pan, low and wide, extra virgin olive oil and garlic cloves peeled and halved.
-When the garlic has taken color and the pan will be warm, arrange the slices of cheese and cook over medium heat until a golden crust has formed.
-Quickly turn the cheese and cook until a golden, crispy crust has formed on the other side.
+Put in a large frying pan, low and wide, extra virgin olive oil and garlic cloves peeled and cut in half.
+When the garlic has taken color and the pan will be very hot, arrange the slices of cheese and cook over medium heat until a golden crust has formed.
+Turn the cheese quickly and cook until a golden and crispy crust has formed on the other side.